nickvidal/mail2crm/README.md

 # pushtag
-Record emails that are tagged (e.g. in a CRM).
+Record emails that are tagged.

 From Gmail, you can add a label (tag) to an email thread so that it gets recorded at an external service (such as a CRM, for example).